HarshKapadia2/cli/terminal.md

 | <kbd>Ctrl</kbd> + <kbd>C</kbd> | Stop running processes in your terminal and bring back the prompt |

 ## File System
-Let's get a brief on Linux file system.
+Let's get a brief on the Linux file system.
 If you've used Windows, you would be familiar with 	`C:`,  `D:` etc.
 In Linux, directory structure starts with `/` symbol, which is referred as the `root` directory The `~`(tilde) is shorthand for your `home` directory.
 Within your home directory, you will find common directories, such as Documents, Music, Video, etc.,